jgrotts/ImpactRadius/README.md

 * File to connect shiny app to server.R: Connect shiny app.
 App files in shiny app folder
 * format_retail_norm.R: Format dataset for model fitting
 * retail_norm.csv: Formatted dataset

+## Warning

+Could not upload original dataset because the file was too large.
+Dataset needs to be put in file locally as CSV.